World-Class Tips For The Home Fermenter

 IRA FLATOW: So you can get cozy with your koji

-DAVID SILBER: We actually tuck ours in with a blanket at Noma.
+DAVID ZILBER: We actually tuck ours in with a blanket at Noma.
 So yeah, we do get cozy with koji.

-DAVID SILBER: Thank you so much for having me.
+DAVID ZILBER: Thank you so much for having me.